CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_definition.html.markdown

   + `name`:(string) Name for the input definition to which this filter applies.
 Name can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-) or an underscore (_).
 The first and last character in name must be an alphanumeric character.
 When defining the cascade filter for a sub property, use a period (.) to seperate each section of the name like \ StorageConfig.Volume\  where 'StorageConfig' is an input name and 'Volume' is a sub property defined through custom data type definition.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `user_help_message`:(string) Help message shown to the user about which prior input needs to be selected to enable the input mapped to this filter.
-* `ui_rendering_data`: This will hold the data needed for workflow to be rendered in the user interface.
+* `ui_rendering_data`:(JSON as string) This will hold the data needed for workflow to be rendered in the user interface.
 * `validation_information`:(HashMap) -(Computed) The current validation state and associated information for this workflow.
 This complex property has following sub-properties:
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.